 - HF (pKa: 3.2) > HCl (pKa: -7) > HBr (pKa: -9) > HI (pKa: -10)

 If we think in terms of electronegativity, the fluorine atom has the highest degree of electronegativity.
-However, the acidity is reversed with respect to the order of the electronegativity.
-This is related to the size of the atoms.
+However, the acidity is opposite to the order of electronegativity.
+This is due to the size of the atom.

-The larger the atoms, the greater the bond distance between the molecules, the weaker the bond strength.
+The larger the atoms, the greater the bond distance from the molecules and the weaker the bond strength.
 As a result, it is more likely to provide H+ and become an ion.
 The larger the atom, the easier it is to stabilize the structure of the conjugate base.

 -The Structure Is Stabilized by Resonance of the Conjugate Base

-Resonance also makes a significant contribution to acidity (or basicity).
-Resonance of the conjugate base stabilizes the electrons in various locations.
+Resonance also contributes greatly to acidity (or basicity).
+Resonance of the conjugate base stabilizes the structure by having electrons present in various locations.
 This is called the delocalization of electrons.
-For example, p-nitrophenol can write the following resonance structure.
+For example, the resonance structure of p-nitrophenol can be written as follows.

 It is more acidic than phenol because electrons can move to many places.
 This is because the conjugate base is stabilized by resonance.
 Similarly, when the conjugate acid is stabilized by resonance, it becomes more basic.